 A half-day conference was held on September 15th (speakers: David Bate from University of Westminster, London; Peeter Laurits – an artist from Estonia and Rein Raud – professor of the University of Helsinki and the Estonian Institute of Humanities).
 A panel discussion followed the conference.
 And a number of accompanying exhibitions took place in Tallinn and smaller towns in Estonia.

-13th Tallinn Print Triennial “Maapagu / inExile” took place during September 10th till October 31st, 2004.
+13th Tallinn Print Triennial “Maapagu / inExile” took place from September 10th to October 31st, 2004.

-14th Tallinn Print Triennial „Political / Poetical” was held during October 17th till November 25th 2007.
+14th Tallinn Print Triennial „Political / Poetical” was held from October 17th to November 25th 2007.

-15th Tallinn Print Triennial „For love not money” was held during January 20th till May 8th 2011.
+15th Tallinn Print Triennial „For love not money” was held from January 20th to May 8th 2011.